Skip to content

 StepDeciderRationale

-Equity escalationRThreshold >5 percent EU Pay Transparency 2023/970
+Equity escalationRThreshold above 5 percent, EU Pay Transparency Directive

-CSRD/SEC reportingRESRS S1-10 + Pay Ratio Disclosure deterministic
+CSRD/SEC reportingRESRS S1-10 and Pay Ratio Disclosure, deterministic

 Micro-Decision Table